Targeted Pain Relief. No Pills, No GI Side Effects.

 Bursitis Treatment That Targets

 Yes, topical anti-inflammatory cream works for bursitis.
 Bursae are fluid-filled sacs that cushion bones, tendons, and muscles near joints.
-The most commonly affected bursae — hip (trochanteric), shoulder (subacromial), and knee (prepatellar) — are all superficial structures within topical delivery range.
+The most commonly affected bursae (hip, shoulder, and knee) are all superficial structures within topical delivery range.
 Topical NSAIDs deliver anti-inflammatory medication directly to the inflamed bursa.

-Bursitis is inflammation of the bursae — small, fluid-filled cushions that reduce friction between bones, tendons, and muscles at your joints.
+Bursitis is inflammation of the bursae: small, fluid-filled cushions that reduce friction between bones, tendons, and muscles at your joints.
 When a bursa becomes irritated from overuse, pressure, or injury, it swells and produces pain that can make everyday movement miserable.
 Hip bursitis disrupts sleep.
 Shoulder bursitis limits overhead reach.
-Knee bursitis makes kneeling impossible.
+Knee bursitis makes kneeling difficult.

-The bursae most prone to inflammation — trochanteric (hip), subacromial (shoulder), and prepatellar (knee) — sit within 1-3cm of the skin surface.
+The bursae most prone to inflammation (trochanteric, subacromial, and prepatellar) sit within 1-3cm of the skin surface.
 That shallow depth puts them squarely within topical delivery range.
 Medication absorbs through the skin directly to the inflamed structure, without passing through your stomach first.

 1.8